 Raised between the alternate realities of London and Cape Coast, I am a lecturer, writer and DJ who is passionately curious about African arts, counterculture and digital media.
 Culture matters and I try to explain how across a broad range of subjects.

-One of 19 writers currently shortlisted for the 2020 Miles Morland Foundation Writing Scholarship, my byline has featured in publications including The Guardian and The Africa Report.
+A 2020 Morland African Writing Scholarship recipient, my byline has featured in publications including The Guardian and The Africa Report.
 While I lean towards creative non-fiction, I also write short stories in which I use the weird to explore society’s mundane.
 These have been published in places including Litro Magazine and the Writers Project of Ghana anthology, The Sea Has Drowned the Fish.
 I was also a finalist in the inaugural John La Rose Memorial Short Story Competition (2008), alongside the likes of Yewande Omotoso and Molara Wood.

 I have an LL.B in Law and an MA in International Studies & Diplomacy, both from the University of London’s School of Oriental and African Studies (SOAS).